mikaylab335/Bolduc-EDA-2022/README.md

     -   There can be many reasons for this like the different variants become spread at this time.

+-   Ran a Chi-squared test on the total cases from 2020 and 2021 and found that 2021 was statistically significant and higher than 2020.

 ## Contents

 -   [Full Report](Bolduc.md)